 In 1810, Zareh Colburn took Vermont – and the world – by storm with his uncanny mathematical ability.
 Born in 1804 in Cabot, Vt., Zareh’s parents were simple farmers.
 His family was poor and he was the youngest of six children.

 One day while working in a wood shop, Zareh’s father Abia overheard the boy muttering to himself while playing on the floor of the shop.
 The child was reciting multiplication tables: “seven times five is 35; eight times five is 40 . . . “

 Abia was puzzled over how the boy of only five had mastered multiplication and it struck him that perhaps he was simply repeating something he had heard.
 So he asked him: “How much is 13 times 97?”

 Abia and Zareh

 The boy answered: “1261,” without missing beat.

-The discovery of Zareh’s talent would be the start of a remarkable journey for the youngster.
+The discovery of Zareh’s talent would start a remarkable journey for the youngster.
 His father carted him to the state legislature, where he left the representatives from around the state astounded.
-From there, he travelled to Hanover, NH where the president of Dartmouth College offered to house Zareh and see to his education, but Abia thought better offers lay ahead.
+From there, he travelled to Hanover, N.H., where the president of Dartmouth College offered to house Zareh and see to his education.
+But Abia thought better offers lay ahead.